 This late-stage biotechnology company is developing first-in-class T Cell based cancer immunotherapies.
-They are seeking a Regulatory Affairs Director (or AD) who can develop and execute on regulatory strategies for their programs in development and lead regulatory submissions.
+They are seeking a Regulatory Affairs Director (or Assoc Director) who can develop and execute on regulatory strategies for their programs in development and lead regulatory filings.
 You will work closely with cross-functional teams and interact directly with US health authorities.
 This is a remote role!
-With their lead candidate in Phase 3, this company offers innovative science, competitive compensation and a patient-focused company culture.
+With two programs in Phase 3, this company offers innovative science, competitive compensation, and a patient-focused company culture.
 Now is an exciting time to join this innovative organization and improve the lives of patients in need!

 - Provide regulatory strategy and execution for a portfolio of immune-oncology programs in development.

 - Work closely with functional leaders to 1) create the optimal development path for product candidates, 2) negotiate optimal development paths within internal cross-functional teams and with health authorities, 3) execute clinical-regulatory development plans on-time and while managing all identified risks.

 - Plan, manage and create regulatory submissions including INDs, BLAs, CTAs, etc.